scloud19/SECipedia/MongoDB/Mongoose/mongooseSchema.md

-These are my notes while going through the Mongoose docs
+These are my notes while going through the Mongoose docs and various other sources

-Make Takeaways
+Main Takeaways
 	On the schema, you can set a date default that has a default: Date.now (see below)
+	If using validations, make sure that you handle the error appropriately so the server wont crash if validation fails.

+	Schema.Types.Mixed
+		Utilized for objects with varied types in their key/val pairs Great for using on API

 Defining the schema
 	Each schema maps to a MongoDB collection and defines its "shape"

+	If a field is submitted, but it isn't in the schema, Mongoose ignores it.

 	The permitted SchemaTypes
 		String